Shreyaschorge/StickyNotes/README.md

 ## Sticky Notes

-React app to take Sticky Notes.
+React app to take Notes.
 Uses JSON-Server as a mock backend hosted on heroku (https://radiant-stream-39786.herokuapp.com/notes).

 For standalone version you check origin/standalone branch.